w3f/polkadot-wiki/docs/general/constants-variables.md

 #### Minimum Bond to Participate in Staking

-The minimum bond to nominate on Polkadot is <RPC network="kusama" path="query.staking.minNominatorBond" defaultValue={100000000000} filter="humanReadable"/> while the minimum amount to join a pool is <RPC network="kusama" path="query.nominationPools.minJoinBond" defaultValue={1667000000} filter="humanReadable"/>.
+The minimum bond to nominate on Kusama is <RPC network="kusama" path="query.staking.minNominatorBond" defaultValue={100000000000} filter="humanReadable"/> while the minimum amount to join a pool is <RPC network="kusama" path="query.nominationPools.minJoinBond" defaultValue={1667000000} filter="humanReadable"/>.

 #### Existential Deposit